SafeHome.org may receive compensation from some providers listed on this page. Learn More

 If you have a SimpliSafe security system with Core Monitoring for $31.99 per month or any of the more expensive plans, you can add up to 10 cameras to your cloud storage.
 The same goes for SimpliSafe’s $9.99 per month self-monitoring plan.

 The new SimpliSafe outdoor camera records at up to 1080p resolution, the industry standard for HD video.
-The other SimpliSafe cameras, namely, the SimpliCam and the SimpliSafe Video Doorbell, also have a 1080p resolution.
+That’s the same resolution as the SimpliSafe Video Doorbell, too, but the Wireless Indoor Camera offers a slightly higher resolution at 1536p.

 SimpliSafe offers a one-year warranty that you can extend to three years with a Standard Monitoring plan or a lifetime warranty with a Core, Pro, or Pro Plus Monitoring plan.
 You’ll need to sign up for one of the monitoring plans before your warranty expires and if you let your monitoring lapse while under the extended warranty, your warranty will expire as well.